Murder Mystery (film)

 Murder Mystery is a 2019 American comedy mystery film directed by Kyle Newacheck and written by James Vanderbilt.
 The film stars Adam Sandler, Jennifer Aniston, and Luke Evans, and follows a married couple who are caught up in a murder investigation on a billionaire's yacht.
 It was released on June 14, 2019, by Netflix.
 It received mixed reviews from critics.
-A sequel is scheduled to be released by Netflix on March 31, 2023.
+A sequel was released by Netflix on March 31, 2023.